KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter9_the_voice_forgotten_instrument.md

 Because where sound is true, healing begins.

-# Chapter 6 – Part 7: The Number That Dances – Frequency as the Language of Geometry
+# The Number That Dances – Frequency as the Language of Geometry

 Frequency is not only sound.
 Frequency is form.